Stephen Aloysius Leven: Ordination and ministry

-Leven was ordained a priest for the Diocese of Oklahoma on June 10, 1928.
+Leven was ordained a priest for the Diocese of Oklahoma in Ponca City on June 10, 1928 by Bishop Francis Clement Kelley.
 At age 23, he was below the age requirement for ordination but was granted a dispensation by Pope Pius XI.
-His first assignment was as a curate at the Cathedral of Our Lady of Perpetual Help in Oklahoma City, where he remained for four years.
+After his ordination, the diocese assigned Leven as a curate at the Cathedral of Our Lady of Perpetual Help Parish in Oklahoma City, where he remained for four years.
 During that period, he also served as secretary to Bishop Francis Kelley for two years.
-He served as a pastor in Bristow and Drumright from 1932 to 1935.
+Leven served as a pastor in Bristow and Drumright, Oklahoma from 1932 to 1935.
 In 1933, he began a street preaching ministry based on the work of the Catholic Evidence Guild.
-On one occasion, the KKK burned a cross as a personal threat at a corner where Leven was accustomed to preach.
+On one occasion, the Ku Klux Klan burned a cross as a personal threat at a corner where Leven was accustomed to preach.

 From 1935 to 1938, Leven served as vice-rector of the American College at Louvain.
-Following his return to Oklahoma, he was appointed a pastor in Tonkawa and his native Blackwell in 1938.
-From 1939 to 1940, he served as director of the National Center of Confraternity of Christian Doctrine.
-During World War II, he was the official representative of the Holy See to nine German POW camps in Oklahoma.
+Following his return to Oklahoma, he was appointed a pastor at a parish Tonkawa and his native Blackwell in 1938.
+From 1939 to 1940, he served as director of the National Center of the Confraternity of Christian Doctrine.
+During World War II, Leven served as the official Vatican representative to nine German Prisoner of war camps in Oklahoma.

 Auxiliary Bishop of San Antonio

-On December 3, 1955, Leven was appointed auxiliary bishop of the Archdiocese of San Antonio and titular bishop of Bure by Pope Pius XII.
-He was consecrated on February 8, 1956 by Bishop Eugene J. McGuinness, with Bishops Thomas Kiely Gorman and James A. McNulty serving as co-consecrators, at the Cathedral of Our Lady of Perpetual Help.
+On December 3, 1955, Leven was appointed auxiliary bishop of San Antonio and titular bishop of Bure by Pope Pius XII.
+He was consecrated on February 8, 1956, by Bishop Eugene J. McGuinness, with Bishops Thomas Kiely Gorman and James A. McNulty serving as co-consecrators, at the Cathedral of Our Lady of Perpetual Help.
 As an auxiliary bishop, he assisted Archbishop Robert E. Lucey in performing confirmations and ordinations.
 Between 1962 and 1965, he attended all four sessions of the Second Vatican Council in Rome.
 At the Council, he defended non-Catholics by saying, "It just is not bearable to hear them talked about as some kind of strange entity or freak."
 He also spoke in favor of the increased participation of the laity.

 Bishop of San Angelo

-Leven was appointed the third Bishop of San Angelo on October 20, 1969.
-His installation took place at Sacred Heart Cathedral on November 25 of that year.
-Credited with making the Diocese of San Angelo financially solvent, he resolved several long-standing financial problems that were burdening the diocese.
-He also initiated the permanent diaconate program, which trained and ordained more than sixty men to serve as deacons in parishes and missions across the diocese.
+Leven was appointed the third bishop of San Angelo on October 20, 1969 by Pope Paul VI.
+His installation took place at Sacred Heart Cathedral on November 25, 1969.
+Credited with making the diocese financially solvent, he resolved several long-standing financial problems.
+He also initiated the permanent diaconate program, which trained and ordained more than 60 men to serve as deacons in parishes and missions across the diocese.

-Leven resigned as Bishop of San Angelo due to poor health on April 24, 1979.
-He retired to his native Blackwell, Oklahoma, and died there at age 78.
+Leven resigned as bishop of San Angelo due to poor health on April 24, 1979.
+He retired to his native Blackwell, where he died on June 28, 1983, at age 78.